Hieunvn/AWS_sales_analysis/README.md

 ### 3. Nguồn dữ liệu:
 https://www.kaggle.com/code/gabrielenoaro/saas-company-aws-sales-exploratory-data-analys

+No.	Name of the attribute	Description
+1	Row ID	A unique identifier for each transaction.
+2	Order ID	A unique identifier for each order.
+3	Order Date	The date when the order was placed.
+4	Date Key	A numerical representation of the order date (YYYYMMDD).
+5	Contact Name	The name of the person who placed the order.
+6	Country	The country where the order was placed.
+7	City	The city where the order was placed.
+8	Region	The region where the order was placed.
+9	Subregion	The subregion where the order was placed.
+10	Customer	The name of the company that placed the order.
+11	Customer ID	A unique identifier for each customer.
+13	Industry	The industry the customer belongs to.
+14	Segment	The customer segment (SMB, Strategic, Enterprise, etc.).
+15	Product	The product was ordered.
+16	License	The license key for the product.
+17	Sales	The total sales amount for the transaction.
+18	Quantity	The total number of items in the transaction.
+19	Discount	The discount applied to the transaction.
+20	Profit	The profit from the transaction.

 ### 4. Công cụ sử dụng:
 - Làm sạch dữ liệu sử dụng Google Colab
 - Phân tích dữ liệu sử dụng Power BI